axilmar/execlib/README.md

 Allows blocking on a variable until that variable reaches a specific value; useful for counting tasks.

+### mutex

+A recursive mutex that is also deadlock-safe: locking this mutex will never result in a deadlock.

 ## Algorithms

 ### The Scheduler